 Article by Mark Trotta

-In it's 60+ year history, there was really only one major design change of the Harley-Davidson Sportster.
-That was the reworked motor design that gave us the aluminum-head Evolution engine, more commonly known as the Evo Sportster.
+In the 65-year history of the Harley-Davidson Sportster, there was really only one major design change.
+That was the aluminum-head Evolution engine, commonly known as the Evo Sportster.

-This article covers the Evo Sportster from the years 1986 to 1999
+This article covers Evo Sportster history from 1986 to 1995.

-The new motor was built on the same 45-degree V-twin, four-cam, air-cooled, pushrod engine platform as the first Sportster introduced in 1957.
-Along with reliable power, it was designed to give riders what the old Ironhead couldn't; reduced valve train noise, quicker and quieter gear shifts, and a smoother and lighter hand clutch pull.
+The Evo Sportster motor was built on the same 45-degree V-twin, four-cam, air-cooled, pushrod engine platform as the first Sportster introduced in 1957.
+Along with reliable power, it was designed to give riders what the old Ironhead couldn't, and that was reduced valve train noise, quicker and quieter gear shifts, and a smoother and lighter hand clutch pull.

-The 1100cc Sportster has a bore of 85.1mm and was offered in 1986 and 1987 only.
-One notable difference between the two engines is their color.
-The 883 motor is plain gray, the 1100 and 1200 motor is painted.
+The 1100cc Sportster has the same stroke of the 883, with a larger bore of 85.1mm.
+One notable difference between the two engines is the case color.
+The 883 motor is plain gray, while the 1100 and soon to follow 1200 motors were black.

 Evo Sportster Top End